Joint Statement by Six Associations To promote correct understanding of information on health, medicine and pharmaceuticals

 It would be a shame if the efforts of these medical professionals are undermined by information that does not take into account the "individual nature" of this medical treatment or by extremely simplistic expressions.
 We believe that patients would also have much to lose.

-Declaration and Call to Action
+Declaration and Call

 These materials will be used in public lectures at events and academic conferences of related organizations and various events by local governments to continuously raise awareness.
 By utilizing existing mechanisms and materials, such as certification exams, together, we will assist individuals to ultimately choose a treatment plan that fits their symptoms and illnesses together with medical professionals and to deepen their understanding.

-3. We recommend the use of experts.
+3. We recommend the use of specialists

 Family doctor: Doctors always consider the best treatment for each patient's individual symptoms.
-Please do not hesitate to consult your family doctor at any time about any concerns or trivial matters regarding your health.
+Please do not hesitate to consult your family doctor at any time about any concerns or trivial matters concerning your health.
 In addition to routine medical care, they can also refer you to specialized medical institutions when necessary.
 We urge you to have a family doctor you can trust and rely on before making your own judgments about information.

 Family pharmacist: In addition to receiving consultations from patients about their medications and health and providing them with information, the family pharmacist is always close at hand to support them as a drug specialist so that they can receive safe and secure drug treatment.
 Pharmacists keep a summary of each person's medication status and make inquiries and suggestions as needed.
-Please rely on your family pharmacist before making your own judgments about information.
+Please rely on your family pharmacist before self-judging information.

-Committee Members
+Review Committee Members

 Chairperson

-Satoshi Imamura Vice President, Japan Medical Association
+Satoshi Imamura Vice Chairman, Japan Medical Association

-Nakamasa Mizumaki Chairman, Japan Medical Journalists Association
+Nakamasa Mizumaki Chairman, NPO Japan Medical Journalists Association